Preface

 (C) A NCB exists

 The heavy lifting in proving each premise can almost obscure the wonderful simplicity of the proof.
-Conditional things exist.
-Conditional things have explanations.
-The only way all conditional things could be explained is if something exists unconditionally; that is, self-evidently.
-To deny these premises requires the claim that reality exists for no reason, and as I’ve demonstrated above, this claim is both arbitrary and contrary to practically infinite evidence.
+Contingent (conditional) things exist.
+Contingent things have explanations.
+The only way to reasonably explain all contingent beings is by something not contingent – something necessary, or unconditional.
+To deny these premises requires the claim that the contingent set exists for no reason, and – as I’ve demonstrated above – this is in all cases arbitrary, contrary to practically infinite evidence, unsupportable in principle, and quickly leads to untenable conclusions.

 Non-Contingent Nature

-But why stop there?
-Because this being is non-contingent, it has to be a certain way, so there’s plenty we can deduce about it.
+Because this being is non-contingent, there’s a lot we can deduce by simply considering definitional contrarieties to contingency.
 You may have noticed that I began referring to the non-contingent being in the singular form.
 Why?
 Well, for there to be two non-contingent beings, their separate identities would rely on there being some distinction between them.
 But the fact that one exists without said distinction would prove that the other is contingent (upon that distinction) (01).
-Further, anything which can change is contingent by definition, so this being must be immutable (02).
+Further, anything which can be changed is contingent by definition, so this being must be immutable (02).
 And what is immutable cannot be material, since material is inherently conditional (here or there, big or small) – so the non-contingent being must be immaterial (03).
 Further still, since time is a descriptor of progression, and progression is a form of change, this being must be outside of time – eternal (04).

 Essence is what a thing innately consists of, and nature is the expression of essence.
 So, a dog’s “dog-ness” (innate essence) is expressed by its nature: running on four legs, barking, playing, and so on.
 Now, any quality of a being either comes from its essence/nature (such as how man’s innate consciousness results in the phenomenon of laughter), or from an external source (such as fire making water hot).
 So, any distinction from one’s essence would either be contingent upon the preexistence of that essence, or contingent upon the nature of another.
 But this being is not contingent.
 As such, this being must be one with its essence/nature – it is one infinite expression of “to be” (05).